 Frequently Asked Questions

-Are there monthly payments after filing?
+Are there monthly payments after being adjudged as a bankrupt?

 Plan Before You File